rsjk/RandomTiming/README.md

 4. Select "Python" as the language and select "Standard" as the environment
 5. Open the Cloud Shell
 6. Clone this repository with the command "git clone https://github.com/Andy-Vu-Viz/RandomNumberGen-Servlets/"
-7. Switch to the PythonRandomNumberAE directory with "cd RandomNumberGen-Servlets/PythonRandomNumberAE/"
+7. Switch to the PythonRandomNumberAE directory with "cd RandomNumberGen-Servlets/RandomNumberPythonAE"
-8. Install pip with "sudo apt install python3-pip"
+8. Install a virtual environment.
+Run the command "virtualenv --python python3 venv"
+9. Activate the virtual environment by running "source venv/bin/activate
-9. Install project dependencies with "pip install -r requirements.txt"
+10. Install project dependencies with "pip install -r requirements.txt"
-10. Create the app with "gcloud app create"
+11. Create the app with "gcloud app create"
-11. Deploy the app with "gcloud app deploy app.yaml --[Project ID]"
+12. Deploy the app with "gcloud app deploy app.yaml --[Project ID]"
-12. The default URL of your app is [Project ID].appspot.com.
+13. The default URL of your app is [Project ID].appspot.com.
 Or you can use the "gcloud app browse" command to open it.

 ### Python Virtual Machine
 1. Create a new project in Google Cloud Platform
-2. Navigate to the Compute Engine page and create a new VM instance with your preferred options
+2. Navigate to the Compute Engine page and create a new VM instance with Ubuntu 18.04 LTS
 3. Connect to the instance via SSH
+4. Execute the command "sudo apt update && sudo apt upgrade"
+5. Type "hostname" to find hostname.
+Edit the host file with "sudo nano /etc/hosts".
+Under the localhost line, type the IP address of the server, then press tab and type the hostname.
-4. Set up a firewall.
+6. Set up a firewall.
 Execute the following commands:
 * sudo apt install ufw
 * sudo ufw default allow outgoing
 * sudo ufw default deny incoming